restics/asuclasssniper/README.md

 ## Getting Started
 ### Prerequisites
-  * These install instructions were written to work with linux
+  * These install instructions were written to work with linux.

   This app requires pip, firefox, selenium, geckodriver, and python 3.9, which can be installed with:
   * pip